 Winding down your garden for the winter season?
 Put those tomato cages to good use!
-For a mini Christmas tree, all you need are some tree scraps, a tomato cage, and an empty planter.
+For a DIY tomato cage Christmas tree, all you need are some tree scraps, a tomato cage, and an empty planter.
 It’s a great no-cost/low cost decor idea that fits any style.
 Each year I usually try to use my empty tomato cages for some kind of holiday decor, but the results have been lackluster…. until now.

 Our local Christmas tree lot is so generous with their trimmings.
 For the last five years or so, they’ve allowed me to “help myself” to the trimmings from their trees.
 Usually, when someone purchases a real Christmas tree, the bottom branches are removed, so the tree can fit in the stand.
 If you trim your tree at home, then you may already have branches to use.
 If you happen to use an artificial tree, then check out your local tree lot for tree scraps for this easy craft.
 You’re helping our your local lot by getting rid of their extra branches, and you’re using what’s available instead of buying more stuff.
 Win-win!